unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 src="images/Sunshine5.jpg"
 %}

 Also, the once vibrant neon sign that was attached to main entrance of the building was sold to a museum by the late owners of the building[^RJ-Buffalo-Article] and has since then taken away the classic 'American home-town' feeling from that section of downtown central.
-Furthermore, locals might even argue that the current design of the [Century 14 Downtown](http://cinematreasures.org/theaters/44973) is an attempt to represent of the Albuquerque's movie theatre days which is ironic being that the Sunshine Theatre was orginally just around corner.
+Furthermore, some might even argue that the current design of the [Century 14 Downtown](http://cinematreasures.org/theaters/44973) is an attempt to represent of the classic movie theatre days which is ironic being that the Sunshine Theatre is just around corner and was orginally where the movie theater industry in Albuquerque ordinated.

  {% include figure.html
 class="img-right"
-width="50%"
+width="30%"
 caption="Sunshine Building graffiti in 2015."
 src="images/Sunshine6.jpg"
 %}